 Why simply learn about history when you can go back in history?
 Ok, so not literally, but you’ve got an imagination, haven’t you?
 Suspend belief as you board a legit 1960s Routemaster, guided by the entertaining Professor Quantum, who has many a fascinating fact to share with you about London’s iconic landmarks.

-Discover London after dark on a 1.5-hour night tour of the city.
-Traveling by double decker, see top London attractions lit up, including Big Ben, Westminster Abbey and the London Eye.
-Learn fascinating facts about these legendary landmarks from your expert guide and hear insider tips on exciting places to visit in the capital at night.
+Giving lucky riders a taste of the lit-up London skyline, this 1.5-hour night tour hits all of the top tourist spots.
+Naturally, you’ll be travelling on-board a classic double-decker, and it’s the perfect way get views of famous attractions, including Big Ben, Westminster Abbey and the London Eye after hours.
+Plus, learn fascinating facts about these legendary landmarks from your expert guide and hear insider tips on exciting places to visit in the capital at night.

 A vintage double-decker bus has been transformed into an open-top sightseeing experience.
 From Buckingham Palace to the Tower of London via the Houses of Parliament, The Shard and St Paul’s Cathedral, see London without any of those annoying panes of glass in the way.
 They get so dirty.

 Whether it’s your first or fiftieth time in London, travelling around on a vintage Routemaster bus is the perfect way to get a comprehensive view of the city.
 This fully guided tour also includes a Thames River Cruise and can even be bulked up with a trip down to Stonehenge.